NeonilaH/Javascript/SoloLearn.md

 The player receives points after passing each level of a game.
 The program given takes the number of passed levels as input, followed by the points gained for each level, and creates the corresponding array of points.
-Complete the program to calculate and output to the console the sum of all gained points.*/
+Complete the program to calculate and output to the console the sum of all gained points.
 ```js
 function main() {
     //take the number of passed levels